 What do you know about the laws surrounding child support cases in Arizona?
 The state has adopted guidelines setting rates based upon criteria related to family income and the number of children in the household.
 Hiring an experienced lawyer helps you navigate the rules and regulations that have been set.

 To understand what is involved in establishing a monthly amount in Arizona and the communities surrounding Phoenix, we look squarely to the Arizona Child Support Guidelines.
-When you need help, our Phoenix-based lawyers understand the complexities of the Guidelines and can make sense of your situation.
+When you need help, our Phoenix family lawyers understand the complexities of the Guidelines and can make sense of your situation.

 Under these state-set Guidelines, support payments are in an amount calculated to meet the reasonable needs of the child for health, education, and maintenance.
 Although adjustments may be made to a parent’s support obligation, family law judges are not quick to deviate from the Guidelines’ results.
 Learning how the Guidelines calculate amounts helps both parents anticipate their financial obligations.
 Here’s how.